Frequently Asked Questions

 What can I do to prevent lots of excess hanging skin?
 Will exercise help?

 Exercise is good in so many other ways that we definitely recommend a regular exercise program, but unfortunately, many patients are left with large flaps of loose skin.
 In our program we can refer you to plastic surgeons who are available for consultation.
 These surgeons can help you to learn about ways for dealing with the excess skin resulting from weight loss surgery.
+Watch this informative video.

 Will I be miserably hungry after bariatric surgery since I'm not eating much?
 What if I am really hungry?

 Most patients say no. In fact, for the first 4-6 weeks patients have almost no appetite.
 Over the next several months the appetite returns but it tends not to be a ravenous type of hunger due to the types of food you are consuming.
 You can avoid feeling hungry too soon by making absolutely sure not to drink liquids with foods as liquids tend to wash food out of the pouch.
+Watch this informative video.